-Based on service life ranges from Table 4-5
+^{}Based on service life ranges from Table 4-5; escalation is factored into the discounted cost of each treatment or activity

-The results from PaveM provide District Materials Engineers the recommended pavement treatments for project development.
-LCCA is used to determine the final pavement treatment and preferred alternative that is advertised for construction.
-The statewide 10-year LCP for pavement by the 5 work types is based on PaveM software for preserving, rehabilitating and reconstructing pavements to achieve legislatively mandated performance targets.
+The results from PaveM provide District Maintenance Engineers the recommended pavement needs for potential project development.
+Engineering analysis, judgment, and cost analysis are used to validate the needs and the preferred alternative that is advertised for construction.
+The statewide 10-year LCP for pavement by the 5 federal work types is based on PaveM recommendations and district priorities for preserving, rehabilitating, and reconstructing pavements to achieve legislatively mandated performance targets.
 Initial construction adds new inventory to the system but is not a primary consideration in LCP strategies.
 Maintenance work is critical to overall system health and helps sustain the state of good repair as described earlier.

 To illustrate Caltrans LCP approach for pavement at the network level, three different scenarios are presented for Interstate and state-owned non-Interstate NHS pavements resulting in the following "Good" and "Poor" condition state at the end of 10 years.
 The LCP analysis utilizes PaveM for each scenario to determine the end result of the performance desired for the scenario.
 PaveM influences both funding distribution and project selection differently for each of the scenarios.
-APCS data is loaded into PaveM and based on predicted pavement condition and a series of decision trees, PaveM triggers project segments to optimally maintain the pavement.
-These triggered segments are further vetted based on the location's historical maintenance treatments to confirm or modify the recommended strategy.
+APCS data is loaded into PaveM and based on predicted pavement condition and a series of decision trees, PaveM triggers project segments to optimally maintain the pavement on an annual basis.
+These triggered segments are further vetted based on the location's treatment history to confirm or modify the recommended strategy.
 This scenario uses the existing SHOPP projects for the first five years of the 10 year plan and the existing Highway Maintenance projects for the first two years of the plan.
-For the remaining years, the Highway Maintenance funding was set to a pre-determined annual amount and the total SHOPP funding was calculated by PaveM using a trial and error method that intends to determine the best combination of CAPM and rehabilitation funds to meet the good, fair and poor goals established for

-MAP-21 for each class of roadway.
+For the remaining years, the Highway Maintenance funding was set to a pre-determined annual amount and the total SHOPP funding was calculated by PaveM using a trial and error method that intends to determine the best combination of CAPM and rehabilitation funds to meet the good, fair and poor goals established for MAP-21 for each class of roadway.
 Although PaveM analysis extends beyond 10 years, the results are displayed for the TAMP 10 year period.